jaamestaay/M2R-Group-29/README.md

 ## Report Outline
 ### 1. Introduction to Neural CDE Theory
 1.1 Definition of Neural ODEs, Neural CDEs (Xinyan, Tianshi)
-  1.1.1 Construction of Neural ODEs and CDEs (???)
+    - Construction of Neural ODEs and CDEs (???)
-    1.1.1.1 Neural ODEs vs Neural CDEs: Advantages and Disadvantages
+		-->Neural ODEs vs Neural CDEs: Advantages and Disadvantages
-  1.2.1 Why a Neural ODE/CDE may be advantageous compared to other formulations for problems (and thus using least squares) (Jiaru)
+		- Why a Neural ODE/CDE may be advantageous compared to other formulations for problems (and thus using least squares) (Jiaru)

 1.2 Construction of Feedforward Neural Networks/Recurrent Neural Networks (Jiaru)
-  1.2.2 Natural Cubic Splines, for continuous path $X_t$ (???)
+    - Natural Cubic Splines, for continuous path $X_t$ (???)
-  1.2.3 Other methods (???)
+    - Other methods (???)

 ### 2. Solving Neural ODEs/CDEs
 2.1 An elaboration of the steps taken to solve a Neural ODE/CDE - Training the neural differential equation (James)
-  2.1.1 Loss functions and minima
+    - Loss functions and minima
-  2.1.2 Automatic Differentiation
+		- Automatic Differentiation
-  2.1.3 Gradient Descent and its applications in Neural ODes and CDEs
+	  - Gradient Descent and its applications in Neural ODes and CDEs

 2.1 Back-propagation
-  2.1.1 Discretise-then-optimise
+	  - Discretise-then-optimise
-  2.1.2 Optimise-then-discretise: Adjoint Equation
+	  - Optimise-then-discretise: Adjoint Equation

 2.2 log ODE Method (Xinyan, Tianshi) (do we really need to do this? honestly not sure how useful this is)

 2.3 Numerical Solvers

 ### 3. An application: (TBC)

+## Current Work

 Jiaru Li:
 - Description and explanation of neural network (NN) and how it works, based on Lab 5 of SciMLSANUM2024.